 A farmer I know who does pumpkin patches points out that this is not for the farmer who wants to be able to come in at a decent hour every day of the year.
 Instead, for two months out of the year you are working fourteen to sixteen hour days, you get a few months “off” afterwards and then everything for the remaining eight months is gearing you up for the two month stint again.

 If this is something you would like to do on a larger scale, you can also alternate.
 Green Acres Farm in Milan, Tennessee is known for both their berry and pumpkin patches, so they are busy almost year round getting their gardens prepared for berries in one area and pumpkins in the next.
 The thing that makes me love their philosophy is that they alternate which patch goes where each year.
 Likewise, they did selling in the beginning and now rely on word of mouth because they are that good!

 Many times when I think about farming, I tend to focus all my thoughts on the vegetables but animals need love too.
 Dare I say more love since they have emotions that we can see.
 Delilah, the radio host, has several animals that are unique to her farm, such as a miniature zebra that was given to her by a rescue organization.

 This is good for a family that feels their kids spend too much time on electronics.
 Start small and keep looking.
 So long as the kids are willing to do their chores this would be a really fun event that both kids and adults alike would enjoy.

-When creating this event though, be sure to give the animals some quite time as you don't want them to get too stressed out from the extra energy that kids normally bring with them.
+When creating these ideas for agritourism though, be sure to give the animals some quite time as you don't want them to get too stressed out from the extra energy that kids normally bring with them.

 Don't be afraid to start small.
 Many of these items I suggested can be expanded on.
 For example, you could have a u-pick business with a farm stand out front for those who do not want to pick their own produce for what ever reason.
 If you do a fall event, you could start out with the pumpkins and expand to include a hay ride and petting zoo later on.